lillian-zhao/67336_Lab1/README.md

 https://lab-1-67336-yourname.vercel.app/
 ```

-## Step 8: Submitting on Canvas
+## Step 9: Submitting on Canvas

-Submit a your **Vercel URL** in your Canvas submission and your GitHub repo link!
+Submit the following:

+- Your **GitHub repo link**
+- Your **Vercel live site link**

 ⚠️ Don’t forget to add `shihongh`, `wenchaoh`, `lexik04` as collaborators on GitHub so we can grade your lab!

+--

+That’s it!
+You’ve cloned a project, set up Git, deployed on Vercel, and written some JavaScript!